 Dub on Air is a homage to the development of the West Indies sound on UK soil.

 Developing out of reggae in the late 60’s, dub was a sub-genre of reggae with its own distinct sound.
-As Dennis explains, ‘British dub is quite a lot different to its Jamaican counterpart; quite a lot of young British people like the fact that the echos will take them into a different world.
+As Bovell explains, ‘British dub is quite a lot different to its Jamaican counterpart; quite a lot of young British people like the fact that the echos will take them into a different world.

-Successfully carving out a space on Soho Radio once a fortnight, Dennis Bovell has graduated from the underground Sound Systems, but continues to spin dub, reggae, lovers-rock and ska records across his two hour show, ‘All over the world’.
+Successfully carving out a space on Soho Radio once a fortnight, Bovell has graduated from the underground Sound Systems, but continues to spin dub, reggae, lovers-rock and ska records across his two hour show, ‘All over the world’.